Old dog incontinence is more common in spayed females, but leaky plumbing can affect dogs of both sexes.

-For incontinence in older dogs that’s being caused by an underlying health problem, the only thing to do is to fix that!
+For incontinence in older dogs that’s being caused by an underlying neurological problem, the only thing to do is to fix that!

-So, if Fifi or Fido are having bladder issues caused by spinal, vertebrae or neurological issues, those are what you need to address.
+So, if Fifi or Fido are having bladder issues caused by spinal, vertebral, or neurological issues, those are what you will need to address.

-Sometimes medications can reduce the inflammation and swelling which is compressing the nerves, other times surgery is needed.
+Sometimes medications can reduce the inflammation and swelling which is compressing the nerves, other times surgery is required.